piperdeck/miscellaneous/open source article draft.md

 In the case of software, if you publish some source code that you wrote, you can choose to make it Open Source by publishing it with an Open Source License.

 ## What is Open Source?

-(AKA: Wait.
-If the source code is public, isn't it open source by definition?)
+> Wait.
+If the source code is public, isn't it open source by definition?

 Well, that depends on what you mean by Open Source.
 This term is often used to generally refer to an attitude of freely disclosing the source code of a piece of software, documenting it well, and encouraging people to use it for free.

 But "Open Source" also has a strict definition in the world of software, and it's important to know what that is.

 According to the Open Source Initiative (widely held as an authority on the subject), Open Source is a legally specific way of distributing software.
-The OSI lists 10 conditions and maintains a catalogue of approved licenses.
+The OSI lists 10 preconditions for open source and maintains a catalogue of approved licenses.

 In broad strokes, in order for software to be Open Source, the source code needs to be shared with end-users of the software, and those users must be able to modify the source code, re-compile the software, and redistribute the code and software.